alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 ## About This Project

 This was conceived some years ago, with the primary coding completed in the summer of 2022.
+Of course, I had to re-invent the game since it's not possible to copy all the game mechanics of FNAF 1 or 2.
+But the inspiron is still there.
+I can't help to "borrow" many of the FNAF sound effects as well.

 The original plan was to build a physical model control room in front of the Wio Terminal (which is the "tablet" you're using) - the serve-controlled door actually opens and closes, and the RGB LEDs shows scanner and zapper light, etc.

 In the end, I just couldn't find enough motivate to finish it; it's more difficult and simply not immersive enough.
 The code can run complete without all the external devices, and so I decided to leave it as it is.